Blended families – top tips to help yours work

 “Jane will never replace mummy, nor will she try to be mummy, she is Jane and she will love you very much.”
 (Please get Jane on board with this message, as if Jane doesn’t live this, then the child won’t feel safe).
 “Both houses are your homes and we will try to keep the main rules the same in both houses.
 We won’t always get it completely right, but we will all try.”

-Set similar rules around bed times, homework, screen times, meal times and responses to certain behaviour.
+Set similar rules around bedtimes, homework, screen times, meal times and responses to certain behaviours.

 3. Use similar language

-Make a decision what to call step siblings, or grandparents etc. In our blended family, we don’t use the word ‘step’ and instead our son has ‘siblings’ at both houses and four sets of grandparents, not two.
+Make a decision about what to call step-siblings, or grandparents etc. In our blended family, we don’t use the word ‘step’ and instead our son has ‘siblings’ at both houses and four sets of grandparents, not two.
 But it’s different for each family.
-What does matter is that both houses have an agreement of what’s going on, to hold the space safely for the child.
+What does matter is that both houses have an agreement on what’s going on, to hold the space safely for the child.

 5. Communicate effectively